blackskygg/MerryXmas-2016/README.md

 # MerryXmas-2016
-An simple, Christmas-themed escape game build on Arduino Nano, a box of FERRERO ROCHER, a piece of beryllium bronze.
+A simple, Christmas-themed escape game build on Arduino Nano, a box of FERRERO ROCHER and a piece of beryllium bronze.